 Specific damage to muscles and connective tissues can produce trigger points in several ways, including:

-• Sustained loading or carrying items for a long period of time, including heavy lifting, carrying boxes, carrying babies, and lifting bedridden patients.
+• Sustained loading or carrying items for a long period of time.

-• Repetitive overuse injuries from activities, such as working in a factory environment, typing, using smart phones, and gardening etc.
+• Repetitive overuse injuries from activities, sports, working in a labor intensive environment, typing, using smart phones, etc.

 • Poor posture due to de-conditioning, poorly designed furniture, and a sedentary lifestyle.